East met West when a Japanese client turned to an Italian yard and designer to build his country’s largest private yacht, learns Caroline White

 “First of all, I think it’s important to understand that the owner is Japanese,” says Luca Dini, the yacht’s interior and exterior designer.
 Dini had penned the owner’s previous boat, a 32 metre built in Taiwan, so he was schooled in his tastes and culture.
 But this time, says Dini, “His dream was to have an Italian yacht – Italian, as in not only being from Italy but also with the recognisable design that is from an Italian pencil.”

-This led designer and client to ISA, part of the Palumbo Group, which also owns the Columbus Yachts, Extra Yachts, Palumbo SY (refit) and Mondomarine brands.
+This led designer and client to ISA, part of the Palumbo Superyachts, which also owns the Columbus Yachts, Extra Yachts, Palumbo SY (refit) and Mondomarine brands.
 A proven semi-displacement platform was chosen in aluminium but, says Gianpaolo Lapenna, project and product executive director at ISA Yachts, “We adjusted everything which is above the waterline.”
 It became a highly customised project under the ISA brand that “comes directly from the idea of the owner and of the designer”.

 The owner wanted a distinctly Italian yacht and designer Luca Dini delivered with a sporty look, keeping the profile low by limiting the number of decks.